ElectronicBabylonianLiterature/ebl-api/README.md

 `create:texts`,
 `annotate:fragments`,

-Folio scopes need to have the following format.
+Folio scopes need to have the following format:

 `read:<Folio name>-folios`

+Fragments can have the follwoing additional scopes:

+`read:caic-fragments`
+`read:sipparlibrary-fragments`
+`read:uruklbu-fragments`

 #### Rules